4W4I5/Semester-5-Notes/README.md

 > look @ Quick Notes 1 for sessional 1 prep, the notes themselves will not always have any content that was missed during class
 ## Algo
 > [!WARNING]
-> Algo might not have a QuickNote1 written for it, theres way too much math to type out :')
+> Algo might not have a complete QuickNote1 written for it, theres way too much math to type out :')

 | Week # | Date                                             | Status     | Content                           |
 | ------ | ------------------------------------------------ | ---------- |:--------------------------------- |